-Students enrolled in MUS 319D will focus on learning the basic concepts behind working with digital audio and recorded sound.
-The course will cover the foundational material required for dealing with recording, editing, sequencing, and mixing, using various forms of software programs, as well as approaches to composition and general musical structures.
-The primary objective of this course is to provide a functional understanding of a range of techniques that can be utilized in various fields including, but not limited to: audio production, film scoring, game music, and sound design.
+Students enrolled this class will focus on learning the basic concepts behind digital audio and recording.
+The course will cover foundational material for dealing with recording, editing, sequencing, and mixing inside a Digital Audio Workstation.
+The primary objective of this course is to provide a functional understanding of digital audio systems and recording techniques that can be utilized in various fields including, but not limited to: audio production, film scoring, game music, and sound design.

 By the end of this course, students will:

 - Have an understanding of principles of sound (both acoustic and digital)

 - Work with manipulation, entry and sequencing of MIDI data and instruments to create synthesized, and sampled sounds – This includes editing techniques and learning about various forms of processing such as reverberation, filtering, audio compression and other special effects.

 - Gain experience editing, manipulating and processing audio recordings